abtion/guidelines/career/ladder.md

   arises.
 - [ ] Hosts retros.
 - [ ] Can compose a PR and provide feedback on them.
 - [ ] Reliably tracks time on the appropriate category.
-Clarify with the relevant PM when needed and communicates with the team to ensure that time tracking is consistent.
+Clarifies with the relevant PM when needed and communicates with the team to ensure that time tracking is consistent.

 #### Respectful teammate
 - [ ] Shows respect for client goals